 From Footprints Orphanage to The Footprints Family

-With growth and success change in inevitable and so for those reasons in 2020 the UK Charity amended its name to The Footprints Family and widened its objectives to enable the charity to continue to support the children its cared and supported over the years, whom have reached 18yrs and guide them further into a life of Independent living.
+With growth and success, change is inevitable and so for those reasons in 2020 the UK Charity amended its name to The Footprints Family, and widened its objectives to enable the charity to continue to support the children it has cared for and supported over the years, who have reached 18yrs and guide them further into a life of Independent living.

 How 'Footprints' was born...

 In November 2007 Kerry Watson from the UK spent 3 weeks as a community volunteer in Kwale County situated on the South Coast of Kenya, East Africa.
 She was shocked but immediately humbled by the community's daily struggle to survive and was especially affected by the plight of children who had been orphaned or neglected.

 In January 2008 she returned to Kenya for 3 months with a vision to build a home for orphaned and vulnerable children who lacked even the most basic needs of shelter, food, medical care and education and the love and protection in a family environment.

 After 3 months of researching and the realization that the Kenya government had very little resource to protect these vulnerable children, Kerry personally purchased an acre of land in the rural village of Majimboni in the Shimba Hills where she had witnessed the greatest need and where it could also benefit the local community.

 Kerry came back to the UK in March 2008 and set up the UK Charity Footprints Orphanage and began single handed the huge task of raising funds to begin the constructions on the land.

 With the belief and support of friends, family and local businesses, schools and churches, enough money was raised to employ local Kenyan people to begin building the first structures of what was to become The Footprints Family home.